-As with many 9 year olds in 1984 my reading habits did not extend much further than The Beano and Roald Dahl novels.
+Like many 9-year-olds in 1984, my reading habits did not extend much further than The Beano and Roald Dahl novels.
 However after finding myself scared yet exhilarated by the ghost stories that my headmaster Mr McGeown read in school assembly I decided to expand my horizons.
 I headed to Corby library in search of more ghostly reading material.
 After what felt like a lifetime scouring the shelves I ended up with a handful of books about ghosts, vampires and haunted houses.

 One of those books in particular really captured my imagination so I yearned for more.
 But the library was a long way to go, even on a BMX, and you could only borrow so many books in a month.
 With the internet at the time being the domain of teenage hackers in movies and real people with a tad more computing power than a ZX Spectrum and a Nintendo Game & Watch I wasn’t sure how I would satisfy this urge for stories.